xjtu-omics/msisensor-pro/README.md

 # General introduction

 MSIsensor-pro is an updated version of **[msisensor](https://github.com/ding-lab/msisensor)**.
 MSIsensor-pro evaluates Microsatellite Instability (MSI) for cancer patients with next generation sequencing data.
 It accepts the whole genome sequencing, whole exome sequencing and target region (panel) sequencing data as input.
-It is desired to examine MSI status without matched normal.
-Thus, MSIsensor-pro adds a new module (pro) for MSI classification with only tumor sequencing data.
-MSIsensor-pro show a comparable performance with MSIsensor original version.
+MSIsensor-pro introduces a multinomial distribution model to quantify polymerase slippages for each tumor sample and a discriminative sites selection method to enable MSI detection without matched normal samples.
+For samples of various sequencing depths and tumor purities, MSIsensor-pro significantly outperformed the current leading methods in terms of both accuracy and computational cost.
 If you want to know more detail about MSIsensor-pro, please see the **[MSIsensor-pro Schematics and Internals](https://github.com/xjtu-omics/msisensor-pro/wiki/MSIsensor-pro-Schematics-and-Internals)** page.

 # Scopes of MSIsensor-pro